0xSero/partisia-docs/docs/smart-contracts/compile-and-deploy-contracts.md

 ![compile-and-deploy-contracts-before-deploy.png](compile-and-deploy-contracts-before-deploy.png)

-After you send the contract to the chain a box appears below.
-You are provided with the following information fields _Execution status_, _Hash_, _Invocation_ and _Deployed at_.
 Successful deployment will look like
 this:

 ![compile-and-deploy-contracts-after-deploy.png](compile-and-deploy-contracts-after-deploy.png)

 You are now ready to interact with the contract.
-Copy the address of deployment and paste it into the menu _Interact Wasm Contract_ in the dashboard.
-Now you can mint and transfer your tokens.
+You can now click _Interact_ in the browser and start using the actions like mint and transfer of your tokens.

 <div class="embed-video-wrapper">
 <iframe width="711" height="400" src="https://www.youtube.com/embed/qV2grtWDxUE" title="YouTube video player" frameborder="0" allowfullscreen></iframe>